dawnmy/tsvkit/README.md

 - `tsvkit` streams data; piping between subcommands enables complex pipelines: `tsvkit cut ... | tsvkit filter ... | tsvkit summarize ...`.
 - If you hit performance bottlenecks on huge files, prefer column indices over names to skip the name lookup cost.

----

-## License

-This project inherits the license of the surrounding repository.
-Check the repository root for licensing details.